adamacosta/lfs/base/11-configure-system.md

 ## /etc/os-release

 Normally, `Linux From Scratch` does not include this file, but some packages will expect it to exist in order to get information about the installed system.
-Notably, if you decide to install the Glasgow Haskell Compiler, the recommended way to do it uses a tool `ghcup` that relies upon this file at least existing.
+Notably, if you decide to install the Glasgow Haskell Compiler, the recommended way to do it uses a tool called `ghcup` that relies upon this file at least existing.
 It doesn't have to recognize the distro, but will throw an exception if the file does not exist at all.
 So we will create one:

 ```sh
 cat > /usr/lib/os-release << EOF